-The distrust is earned.
-Too many agencies prey on lawyers who don't understand digital marketing, selling services that sound impressive but deliver nothing.
+The legal marketing industry has a trust problem.
+Too many agencies prey on lawyers who don’t understand digital marketing, selling services that sound impressive but deliver nothing.
+Understanding what good law firm marketing looks like and reviewing proven law firm marketing ideas is the first step to spotting the bad actors.

 Questions to Ask Before Signing